-Though consumers may enjoy a number of recreational activities during the winter, some are more dangerous than others, which is where proper life insurance coverage would be beneficial.
+Though consumers can enjoy a variety of winter recreational activities, some are more dangerous than others, which is where proper life insurance coverage comes in handy.

-Most snowmobile accidents are, in fact, preventable since a majority of them are caused by mistakes made by the driver, improper use of the vehicle, driving under the influence of alcohol or inexperience with the geography of the land.
+Most snowmobile accidents are avoidable because the majority of them are caused by driver errors, improper vehicle use, driving under the influence of alcohol, or inexperience with the terrain.

-While drivers themselves cause a majority of the accidents, there are incidents that are not the driver’s fault – such as manufacturer defects, bad weather or poorly designed paths.
+While drivers are responsible for the majority of accidents, there are some that are not their fault, such as manufacturer defects, bad weather, or poorly designed paths.

-Furthermore, the Illinois Department of Insurance is reminding people that they should make sure they are covered in other ways regarding the use of a snowmobile.
-They suggest the following tips:
+Furthermore, the Illinois Department of Insurance reminds people to make sure they are covered in other ways when using a snowmobile.
+They recommend the following suggestions:

--Adding an endorsement to a home insurance policy
+- Including an endorsement to a homeowner’s insurance policy

-Depending on the coverage, consumers will be protected for liability coverage along with protection against physical damages associated with accidents.
+Consumers will be protected for liability coverage as well as physical damages associated with accidents, depending on the coverage.